 Land and Sea Cruise-tours

 On an Alaska cruise, you can expect to journey along the state's southeastern coast aboard your cruise ship.
-However, if you are looking to spend more time exploring inland, you may want to consider extending your vacation with a cruisetour.
+However, if you are looking to spend more time exploring inland, you may want to consider extending your Alaska itinerary with a cruise tour.

 Many cruise lines like Celebrity Cruises and Norwegian Cruise Line offer these itineraries.
 These options were created by popular demand as you can combine a simple 7-night Alaskan cruise with an exhilarating land tour.
 These are typically booked through the cruise line where you can stay in authentic lodges and travel remote roads in motor coach.